Young children at play

 Total spending on the free entitlement

-The 2023 Budget reforms are the latest step in establishing early education and childcare as the newest branch of the welfare state.
+The 2023 Budget reforms continue the trend of successive governments in expanding the free entitlement to cover more children and more hours.
 Total spending on the free entitlement doubled during the 2000s, and then more than doubled again during the 2010s.
-In today’s prices, total spending peaked at £4.2 billion in 2018–19, before falling back slightly to £4 billion last year.
-The Budget reforms, when fully implemented, will see spending double yet again to reach just over £8 billion by 2027-28.
+In today’s prices, total spending peaked at £4.6 billion in 2018–19, before falling back slightly to £4.2 billion last year.

 Spending per child and spending per hour